AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.6.15 =
+* Remove invoicing post types from the seo framework - ADDED

 = 2.6.14 =
 * Quantity Selector adds 0.01 instead of 1 - FIXED
 * Auto-format card numbers using a space - ADDED